Michaeliis/grocellia/readme.rst

 ***************
-Vectoria was made as a school project
+Grocellia was made as a school project
 ***************

 Grocellia was made with Code Igniter